Canada Remembers Our Heroes: A Soldier’s Land

 How Can Your Legion Help?

-For $349.00 plus applicable taxes and shipping, your Legion receives a hard cover Teachers Guide in addition to all six (current) programs on six individual DVDs (case and insert included).
+For $499.00 plus applicable taxes and shipping, your Legion receives a hard cover Teachers Guide in addition to all thirteen programs on thirteen individual DVDs (case and insert included) or REMOTE sets.
 When your Legion secures the set with a bonus Educational Guide, Thomega will automatically “match” and send an additional program set and Teachers Guide to a school of your choice!
 Every school; we match your Legion’s contribution!

 Just fill out the requisition form and mail to Thomega Entertainment Inc., with your check and or money order.
 Please call for confirmation of the number of sets and amount, including taxes and shipping.
 Please allow for three to six weeks delivery.